Star Wars: Episode VI - Return of the Jedi

 Star Wars: Episode VI - Return of the Jedi mistake picture

 Continuity mistake: When Vader ignites Luke's lightsaber, Luke is standing next to a column.
 When Vader extinguishes the lightsaber, Luke is standing further away from the column.
 In the next shot, he is standing next to it again.
-This can only be seen in the widescreen version.
+This is best seen in the widescreen version.
 (01:21:10)

 Star Wars: Episode VI - Return of the Jedi mistake picture